pbanka123/SpotifyFullStack/README.md

     } (insert comma, followed by more users you would like to have) ]
 ```
+Once this is done, in the main function of lastfm.py, update the getUserCreds() function to your credsName

 ### Notes
 * Install/implement caching (for getting artist tags) https://pypi.org/project/requests-cache/